-Here based on ListenFirst’s extensive experience helping retail marketers with social network listening is the top three mistakes that should be avoided in developing your social analytics strategy.
+Here based on ListenFirst’s extensive experience helping marketers with social network listening is the top three mistakes that should be avoided around social media measurement and in developing your social analytics strategy.

 Mistake #1: Looking to a different vendor to satisfy each individual social data need

 Think back to a time you missed an outing with friends.
 You catch up with each of them individually later, and of course something spectacular happened while you were gone.
 Each person tells you their version of the story with their own twists and translations.
 But what if just one of your friends told the story, or some of them told you the story together?
 They started from the beginning, laid out the facts, and let you ask questions.
 Or, they built on each other’s narrative, adding more context and insight, leaving you with the impression you didn’t miss a thing.

 Measuring social media is very much the same.
 There are various solutions in the market that specialize in only one side of the story, whether that is video analytics, social listening, or content optimization.
 But, these “point” solutions alone tell only part of your brand’s story.
 Chances are high these different solutions use the same social terms to mean different things.
 We sometimes assume we are all using the same metrics ruler.
 Spoiler alert: we are most certainly not.
 That’s where things get confusing.

 Let’s take the term “Organic” for instance.
 Ask anyone in digital ad sales, they’ll tell you organic represents content that is unpaid or response in relation to content that is not influenced by paid spend, but ask a social strategist, and they might tell you it’s any user-generated content or audience interaction with owned content.
 All definitions are correct.